What causes neuroblastoma is often not known.

 Diagnosis usually involves an imaging test and a biopsy.

 Neuroblastoma is the most common cancer among infants.
 About 90% of all neuroblastomas occur in children younger than 5 years.
-The cause is not known.
-Most of these tumors occur spontaneously.
-Rarely, neuroblastomas run in families.
+With very rare exceptions, neuroblastomas occur only in children.

 Originating in the chest or neck: The child may cough or have difficulty breathing.

 Spread to the bones: The child has bone pain.
 If the cancer reaches the bone marrow, the number of various types of blood cells may be reduced.
 A reduced number of red blood cells (anemia) causes fatigue and sometimes pale skin (pallor).
 A reduced number of platelets causes easy bruising and tiny purple spots on the skin.
 A reduced number of white blood cells increases the risk of infections.

 Spread to the spinal cord: The arms and legs may feel weak and numb, or children may not be able to voluntarily control some body parts.

 Less commonly, children have symptoms of a disorder called Horner syndrome Horner Syndrome Horner syndrome affects one side of the face, causing the eyelid to droop, the pupil to become small (constricted), and sweating to decrease.
 The cause is disruption of the nerve fibers that... read more .
 In Horner syndrome, a tumor in the neck presses on nerves that affect one side of the face.
 Children have a drooping eyelid, a small pupil, and decreased sweating on one side of the face.